dtim-upc/THOR/Dataset/Résumé/README.md

 #### Statistics of Structured Data

-We created a total of 12 CSV files (once for each concepts in the dataset - see below the description of the dataset) containing only the **Entities** from the **training** and **validation* set of the annotated text.
-These entities in essence forms the instances in our structured data sources whereas the concept name acts the column name.
+We created a total of 12 CSV files (once for each concept in the dataset - see below the description of the dataset) containing only the **Entities** from the **training** and **validation** set of the annotated text.
+These entities in essence form the instances in our structured data sources whereas the concept name acts as the column name.

 | Sources | Concepts | Subject Instances | Instances |
 |---------|----------|-------------------|-----------|